-Stormy Simon is the former President of Overstock.com and is currently CEO of High Times.
+Stormy Simon is the former President of Overstock.com and former CEO of High Times.
 She began her career at Overstock.com as a temp without a college degree, ultimately working her way to the top of the company.
 When Simon joined in 2001, revenue was less than $20M and the company had under 100 employees.
 Under her leadership, the company became a top 25 “e-tailer” by traffic and grew to nearly $2B in revenue.

 In July 2016, Simon stepped down as president of Overstock.com to pursue a career in the cannabis industry.
 Her team helps conduct workshops on how to get a grassroots movement going and how to build a business out of nothing – they are dedicated to education and awareness.